-- A. Behavior Contract: A contract either oral or written developed between the student and a teacher, the principal, and/or other school personnel.
+- A. Behavior Contract: A written contract developed between the student and a teacher, the principal, and/or other school personnel.
 Parental involvement is highly recommended. - B. Confiscation of Unauthorized Materials/Contraband: Students who bring to the school campus or to a school function materials or items which are prohibitive or which are contraband may have the item or items confiscated.
-Once confiscated, the return of such items shall be at the discretion of the school.

-- C. Corporal Punishment: Corporal punishment is the moderate use of physical force or physical contact in the form of paddling by a principal, or his/her designee, as may be necessary to maintain discipline or to enforce school rules.
+Once confiscated, the return of such items shall be at the discretion of the school. - Corporal Punishment: Corporal punishment is the moderate use of physical force or physical contact in the form of paddling by a principal, or his/her designee, as may be necessary to maintain discipline or to enforce school rules.
 Reasonable force used by a teacher, principal, or assistant principal as may be necessary to protect themselves or others from a disruptive student or reasonable restraint necessary to protect an individual or property are permissible and are not considered punishment.
-The use of corporal punishment shall be in compliance with Florida Statutes. - D. Counsel and Direction: Students involved in misconduct may be given counsel and direction in a conference with the staff or administration; the misconduct is discussed and future expectations outlined. - E. Detention: Students can be detained before, or after school hours for misconduct with approval of the principal, or his/her designee.
+The use of corporal punishment shall be in compliance with Florida Statutes. - D. Counsel and Direction: Students involved in misconduct may be given counsel and direction in a conference with the staff or administration; the misconduct is discussed and future expectations outlined.

+- E. Detention: Students can be detained before, or after school hours for misconduct with approval of the principal, or his/her designee.
 Parents or guardians are to be notified that the student will be detained.
 Responsibility of transportation is that of the student and/or the parent or guardian. - F. Expulsion: Expulsion is defined as the removal of the right and obligation of a student to attend a public school in Levy County for a period of time and under conditions set by the School Board not to exceed the remainder of the term or school year and one additional school year of attendance.
-The School Board of Levy County has the sole right to expel a student from school upon recommendation of the Superintendent, or his/her designee. - G. Students with Disabilities: Disabled students are subject to the same disciplinary action as non-disabled students so long as that disciplinary action does not infringe upon the student's right to a free, appropriate public education.
-Expulsion may be a proper disciplinary measure but complete cessation of educational services is not appropriate unless permitted by law.
+The School Board of Levy County has the sole right to expel a student from school upon recommendation of the Superintendent, or his/her designee. - G. Students with Disabilities: Disabled students are subject to the same disciplinary action as non-disabled students so long as the disciplinary action does not violate Free and Appropriate Education (FAPE) as a complete cessation of educational services, which is prohibited by law.